-I just transferred some Capital One Spark miles for the first time, and wanted to outline what the process was like.
+I just transferred some miles for the first time, and wanted to outline what the process was like.
 I needed some Air France-KLM Flying Blue miles, so that’s where I transferred the points.
 The process was really easy.

 First I logged into my Capital One account, which brought me to a dashboard showing my recent transactions, account balance, and my reward miles balance.
 To transfer miles, click on the “Rewards Miles” prompt.